hpssjellis/pgb-cloud9/a-scripts-advanced/README.md

 phpmyadmin-ctl install

 You will be given a link to click
 The username will be the same as your login username.
-I suggest setting a password.
+DO NOT SET A ROOT PASSWORD as it messes up the next command

+ mysql-ctl cli

+ SHOW VARIABLES WHERE Variable_name = 'hostname';

+ /q to quit

+ record that hostname as this seems to be the only way to find it.

 You can then use phpmyadmin to seup your databases.